xiaeryu/SpoTyping-v2.0/SpoTyping-v2.0-linux-mac/README.md

 SpoTyping
 =========
-SpoTyping is a software for predicting spoligotype from sequencing reads.
+SpoTyping is a software for predicting spoligotype from sequencing reads, complete genomic sequences and assembled contigs.

 #### Part I. Spoligotype prediction and SITVIT database query.
 ##### Prerequisites:
-* python
+* Python2.7
 * BLAST

 ##### Input:
-Fastq file or pair-end fastq files.
+1. Fastq file or pair-end fastq files.
+2. Fasta file of a complete genomic sequence or assembled contigs of an isolate

 ##### Output:
-In the output file specified:	predicted spoligotype in the format of octal code.
+In the output file specified:	predicted spoligotype in the format of binary code and octal code.
 In the output log file:		count of hits from BLAST result for each spacer sequence.
 In the xls excel file:		spoligotype query result downloaded from SITVIT WEB.
 			## Note: if the same spoligotype is queried before and have an xls file in the output directory, it will not be queried again.